Småland: Literature

 The Swedish emigration to North America during the 19th century, is best depicted in a suite of novels by author Vilhelm Moberg, which is also the basis for the musical Kristina from Duvemåla created by Benny Andersson and Björn Ulvaeus of ABBA fame.

 In her writing, children's book author Astrid Lindgren often portrayed scenes from her own childhood, growing up on a farm in Småland.

 Smålandians

 In the 20th century, Småland has been known for its high level of entrepreneurship and low unemployment, especially in the Gnosjö region.

 Old Swedish encyclopedia Nordisk familjebok describes the inhabitants of Småland as follows:

 the Smålandian is by nature awake and smart, diligent and hard-working, yet compliant, cunning and crafty, which gives him the advantage of being able to move through life with little means.

 A running joke local to Sweden, is that Smålandians are very economical, ranging from modestly frugal to utterly cheap.
 Ingvar Kamprad, founder of IKEA said that the Smålandians are seen as the Scotsmen of Sweden.

 Language

 The local language is a Swedish dialect known as Småländska (Smalandian).
 This may in turn be separated in two main branches, with the northern related to the Götaland dialects and the southern to the Scanian dialects.
-Småländska is a collective term for the Swedish dialects spoken in Småland.
-Småland is characterized by relatively strong differences between its various regions, the traditional “small lands.”
-For example, there are fairly significant differences between the Småländska spoken in Tjust in the northeastern part of Småland, the Småländska spoken in the far southwest in Finnveden, and the Småländska spoken in areas bordering the old East Danish provinces, where many features are shared with the Scanian dialect.
-Like other dialects, these have developed through three interacting forces: the preservation of archaic features from Old East Norse, the adoption of innovations from surrounding regions, and unique local characteristics.
-Historically, the division of the province into the dioceses of Linköping and Växjö has had a significant influence on the dialects.